VasilisAvgoustakis/citizen-quest/doc/storylines.md

 - **type**: (string) The type of object that will be spawned.
 This is used to look up the texture that will be used to render the object.
 - **cond**: (string, optional) A condition that must be true for the object to be visible.
+- **layer**: (string, optional) The layer that the object will be rendered on.
+This is used to determine the order in which objects are rendered.
+Can be 'back' (behind characters), 'main' (at the same level as characters, the default) or 'front' (in front of all characters).

 ### NPCs